Robertstar2000/Project-management-accelerator/readme.md

 ### 2. Creating a New Project

 1. Click the **"New Project"** or **"Start New Project"** button.
-2. In the modal, provide a **Project Name** and select the relevant **Discipline**.
-The discipline helps the AI tailor its responses to your specific industry.
+2. In the modal, select a project mode ('Full Scale' or 'Minimal Viable'), provide a **Project Name**, and select a **Discipline** from the available templates.
+The selected discipline is crucial as it instructs the AI to use professional, industry-standard terminology in all generated documents.
 3. Click **"Create Project"**.
 You will be taken directly to the Project Dashboard.

 ### 3. The Project Dashboard